 - Save your records.
 Keep a copy of every form, medical bill, receipt, and record of any phone call that relates to your claim.
 You’ll want to be able to present a complete account of any expenses you incur in connection to your injury, as well as responses you receive from insurance adjusters in relation to your claim.

 - Contact Whittier & Arcadia workers compensation attorneys at Hanning & Sacchetto, LLP to get a clear-cut understanding of the type of claim you have and the care and benefits to which you are entitled.
 Workers’ compensation claims are often delayed, mishandled, or wrongly denied, but fighting back against the corporate lawyers working for the insurer can feel impossible.
 Get help from Whittier & Arcadia workers compensation lawyers who have your back and understand how to properly file, handle, and win a workers’ compensation claim.
 Contact the dedicated and knowledgeable Arcadia & Whittier workers’ compensation attorneys at Hanning & Sacchetto, LLP today for a free consultation.

 While all injured workers are entitled to workers’ compensation benefits, the process requires cumbersome paperwork subject to unforgiving deadlines.
 Our Arcadia & Whittier workers’ compensation lawyers provide experienced legal representation that creates solutions for our clients, so they can attend to their injuries without worry and stress.

 Hanning & Sacchetto, LLP: A Law Firm Making a Difference for Injured Workers

 Call Hanning & Sacchetto, LLP in Whittier & Arcadia, CA Today for a Free Consultation

-If you have been hurt at work, either in a one-time injury or overtime, contact our distinguished Whittier workers’ compensation attorneys at Hanning & Sacchetto, LLP today at (562) 698-6446.
+If you have been hurt at work, either in a one-time injury or over time, contact our distinguished Whittier workers’ compensation attorneys at Hanning & Sacchetto, LLP today at (562) 698-6446.
 We can help expedite your case, allowing you to focus on your injury and the overall time it takes to heal without worrying about medical costs and lost wages.
 Call us now to get your claim in front of the right people, so you can rest easy.
 You can contact our personal injury lawyers in Whittier or Arcadia, CA for more legal help.